Is a Correction Looming Ahead for Avaya Holdings Corp. (AVYA)

 Cowen gave a rating of “Market Perform” to AVYA, setting the target price at $6 in the report published on May 13th of the current year.

-During the last 5 trading sessions, AVYA fell by -4.19%, which changed the moving average for the period of 200-days by -96.69% in comparison to the 20-day moving average, which settled at $1.1140.
-In addition, Avaya Holdings Corp. saw -96.71% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AVYA rose by +16.34%, which changed the moving average for the period of 200-days by -96.11% in comparison to the 20-day moving average, which settled at $0.9743.
+In addition, Avaya Holdings Corp. saw -95.95% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at AVYA starting from Spears Stephen, who sale 23,748 shares at the price of $20.58 back on Dec 09.
-After this action, Spears Stephen now owns 38,733 shares of Avaya Holdings Corp., valued at $488,734 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at AVYA starting from King Theodore Walker Cheng-De, who purchase 2,000,000 shares at the price of $0.68 back on Aug 09.
+After this action, King Theodore Walker Cheng-De now owns 10,998,750 shares of Avaya Holdings Corp., valued at $1,369,118 using the latest closing price.

-CHIRICO JAMES M, the President & CEO of Avaya Holdings Corp., sale 30,000 shares at $21.09 during a trade that took place back on Dec 08, which means that CHIRICO JAMES M is holding 915,376 shares at $632,700 based on the most recent closing price.
+Spears Stephen, the EVP and Chief Revenue Officer of Avaya Holdings Corp., sale 23,748 shares at $20.58 during a trade that took place back on Dec 09, which means that Spears Stephen is holding 38,733 shares at $488,734 based on the most recent closing price.

 Stock Fundamentals for AVYA